jcode06/my-solar-system/README.md

 TODOS:
 - Find a better way to draw the sun, such as using the shader below
+- Figure out a way to make the smaller planets more visible in relation to the sun, right now they are too small
 - Add shadows to the planets when applicable
-- Figure out how to draw stars in the background
 - Figure out how to draw asteroids
 - Enable explorer camera controls (FlyControls)
 - Add datGui menu for controlling zoom, camera, lighting, and other settings